fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 The OpenVINO™ toolkit runs inference models using the CPU to process images.
 As an option, OpenVINO can use GPU and VPU devices, if available.
 You can use the inference models to process video from an optional USB camera, an existing video file, or still image files.

 This tutorial examines a sample application that was created with the OpenVINO™ toolkit.
-The tutorial steps will guide you through downloading the latest Face Detection Tutorial from GitHub, walk you through the sample code, and then compile and run the code on the the available hardware.
+The tutorial steps will guide you through downloading the latest Face Detection Tutorial from GitHub, walk you through the sample code and then compile and run the code on the the available hardware.
 During the process, you will become familiar with key OpenVINO™ concepts.

 This tutorial starts with a base application that reads image data and outputs the image to a window.
 The steps build on each other by adding deep learning models that process image data and make inferences.
 In the final step, you will use the completed application to detect faces, report the age and gender of the detected face, and draw a 3D axis representing the head pose for each face.

 ## Getting Started

 ### Prerequisites

+To download all the files for this tutorial, you will need to access GitHub on the Internet.

 To run the application in this tutorial, the OpenVINO™ toolkit for Linux with FPGA and its dependencies must already be installed and verified using the included demos.
-Installation instructions may be found at: https://software.intel.com/en-us/articles/OpenVINO-Install-Linux-FPGA
+Installation instructions can be found here: https://software.intel.com/en-us/articles/OpenVINO-Install-Linux-FPGA
-If to be used, any optional hardware must also be installed and verified including:
+If any optional hardware is to be used, it must be installed and verified including:
-* Intel® Arria® 10 GX FPGA Development Kit or the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA
+* Intel® Arria® 10 GX FPGA Development Kit or the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA.
-* GPU - normally embedded with supported Intel® CPUs and requires drivers and updated Linux kernel to run
+* GPU - normally embedded with supported Intel® CPUs; requires drivers and updated Linux kernel to run.
-* VPU - USB Intel® Movidius™ Neural Compute Stick and what is being referred to as "Myriad" **GitHub**
-Download/clone will include the dx_face_detection zip file
+* VPU - USB Intel® Movidius™ Neural Compute Stick with Myriad.
+The **GitHub** download or clone will include the dx_face_detection zip file.

-A summary of what is needed:
+### Summary of what is needed:
 ### Hardware
-Target and development platforms meeting the requirements described in the "System Requirements" section of the OpenVINO™ toolkit documentation which may be found at: https://software.intel.com/openvino-toolkit
+Target and development platforms meeting the requirements described in the "System Requirements" section of the OpenVINO™ toolkit documentation which can be found here: https://software.intel.com/openvino-toolkit

-**Note:** While writing this tutorial, an Intel® i7-7700 (CPU with GPU & Intel® Arria® 10 GX FPGA Development Kit) was used as both the development and target platform.
+**Note:** For this tutorial, an Intel® i7-7700 (CPU with GPU & Intel® Arria® 10 GX FPGA Development Kit) was used as both the development and target platform.

-Optional:
+**Optional:**
 * Intel® Movidius™ Neural Compute Stick
 * GPU support
 ### Software
 * OpenVINO™ toolkit supported Linux operating system.
 This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 4.14.20 following the OpenVINO™ toolkit installation instructions.
 * The latest OpenVINO™ toolkit with FPGA support installed and verified.
 This tutorial was written using version 2018 R4.
-* At least one utility for downloading from the GitHub repository: Subversion (svn), Git (git), or both By now you should have completed the Linux installation guide for the OpenVINO™ toolkit with FPGA support (link), however before continuing, please ensure:
+* At least one utility for downloading from the GitHub repository: Subversion (svn), Git (git), or both.

+By now you should have completed the Linux installation guide for the OpenVINO™ toolkit with FPGA support (link).
+Before continuing, please ensure:
-That after installing the OpenVINO™ toolkit with FPGA support you have run the supplied demo samples
+* That you have run the supplied demo samples.
-* If you have and intend to use an FPGA: You have installed and tested the Quartus® Programmer (link?) and able to program bitstreams
+* If you have and intend to use an FPGA: You have installed and tested the Quartus® Programmer (link?) and are able to program bitstreams.
-* If you have and intend to use a GPU: You have installed and tested the GPU drivers
+* If you have and intend to use a GPU: You have installed and tested the GPU drivers.
-* If you have and intend to use a Myriad: You have connected and tested the USB Intel® Movidius™ Neural Compute Stick
+* If you have and intend to use a Myriad: You have connected and tested the USB Intel® Movidius™ Neural Compute Stick.
-* That your development platform is connected to a network and has Internet access.
-To download all the files for this tutorial, you will need to access GitHub on the Internet.

 ### Required Connectivity
-* Your development platform is connected to a network and has Internet access
+* Your development platform is connected to a network and has Internet access.
-* You have Github access
+* You have Github access.

 ## Download the Tutorial from the Git Repository
-In these steps you create a directory to put the files you download from the “OpenVINO FPGA Hello World Face Detection” GitHub repository.
+In these steps you create a directory for the files you download from the “OpenVINO FPGA Hello World Face Detection” GitHub repository.
 ### Use Git Clone to Clone the Entire Repository
-1. Bring up a command shell prompt by opening a terminal (such as xterm) or selecting a terminal that is already open.
+1. Open a command shell prompt (such as xterm).
-2. if you have not installed Git, then install it.
+2. If you have not installed Git, install it now:
 ```
 sudo apt-get update
 sudo apt-get install git
 ```
-3. Create a directory named "tutorials"
+3. Create a directory named "tutorials":
 ```
 mkdir tutorials
 ```
-4. Go to the tutorials directory
+4. Go to the tutorials directory:
 ```
 cd tutorials
 ```
-5. Clone the repository
+5. Clone the repository:
 ```
 git clone https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection
 ```